-&lt;sup>2 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.1.1.
+2 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.1.1.

-&lt;sup>3 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.1.6.
+3 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.1.6.

-- 10.2.
-A prospective student who wants to register in terms of the short procedure is subject to paragraphs 3, 4 and 5 above.
-A student who satisfies the aforementioned paragraphs 3, 4 and 5 may discuss registration in terms of the short procedure with the potential supervisor(s) and such registration must be endorsed by the supervisor(s). - 10.3.
-The potential supervisor(s) must send the details of the prospective student, the details of the potential supervisor(s) and the provisional title to the chairperson of the Research Committee.
-The chairperson of the Research Committee provisionally approves the provisional title and the choice of supervisor(s) and informs the Faculty Secretary of such provisional approval in order to have the matter placed on the agenda of the Faculty Board meeting for approval by the Faculty Board. - 10.4.
+- 10.4.
 A student will be permitted to register provisionally in accordance with this procedure only if: - 10.4.1.
 The Faculty Board has approved the student, the supervisor(s) and title; - 10.4.2.
 The student is registered full time and is on the campus to work on the study; - 10.4.3.
 The student attends and participates in the generic postgraduate training sessions during the first year of study to the satisfaction of the supervisor(s); - 10.4.4.
 The student, if required by the supervisor(s), completes the necessary further research training during the first year of study to the satisfaction of the supervisor(s); and - 10.4.5.
 The student does not work on the thesis or dissertation during the first year of study or until the research proposal (referred to in paragraph 10.5 below) is approved. - 10.5.
 A student who is registered provisionally in terms of the above procedure is required to submit a full research proposal for consideration by an ad hoc committee and for approval by the Faculty Board before the end of the first full year (i.e. 12 months) of being provisionally registered.
 If, for example, provisional registration was approved by the Faculty Board during February of the current year, then the research proposal must be approved by the Faculty Board during February of the following year at the latest.
-The same requirements for a research proposal as set out in paragraph 6 above and the same process of consideration by an ad hoc committee and approval by the Faculty Board as set out in paragraphs 7 and 8 above applies mutatis mutandis.

-10.6.
-A candidate who does not comply with paragraph 10.5 will be denied any further registration for the programme.
+The same requirements for a research proposal as set out in paragraph 6 above and the same process of consideration by an ad hoc committee and approval by the Faculty Board as set out in paragraphs 7 and 8 above applies mutatis mutandis. - 10.6.
+A candidate who does not comply with paragraph 10.5 will be denied any further registration for the programme.4